 Firstly, give yourself the chance to wash the garment a few times.
 Linen is known for its strength, and as a result you will find the fabric a little crisp and hard for your liking.
 But after a few washes, maybe even in warmer water, you’ll find the fabric start to feel a little more flexible.
 It helps to add a bit of fabric softener too in your washes to speed up that process a little.

 Or if you can’t wait that long and want your linen to be softer sooner, you could try the next idea.

 If you’re desperate for the kind of linen that seems more supple, well then buying pre-loved might not be a bad shout.
-If you’re buying linen garments that are pre-used, then some one else would have had the opportunity to have given it many washes.
+If you buy linen garments that are pre-used, then some one else will have the opportunity to give it many washes.
 It is also true that with age these fabrics become much nicer, and you should find both these things when they’ve been previously owned.

-It’s also a perfect way to waste less, and give garments and second lease of life, whether you’re receiving it from someone else you know or it’s being purchased from a thrift store.
-Either way it’s a good thing to do, and you might even be helping a charity that the thrift store suports.
+It’s also a perfect way to waste less, and give garments and second lease of life, whether you receive it from someone else or it’s purchased from a thrift store.
+Either way it’s a good thing to do, and you might even be helping a charity that the thrift store supports.

 This is probably the biggest issue that most people have with 100% linen garments – they wrinkle really easily!
 The reason for this is totally natural, and something that we can’t stop – it is a natural fiber, made from the flax plant.

-Being plant-based, this means that it has a property of breath-ability, so moisture can be absorbed easily into the fabric.
+Being plant-based, this means that it has a breath-ability property, so moisture can be absorbed easily into the fabric.
 This absorption however is the reason for the wrinkles, as its retention of water means that those folds and creases you accidentally made just stays there!